-So you’re wondering what to add to your Mexico packing list?
+So you’re wondering what to add to your packing list for Mexico?
 You’re probably thinking, “thongs and a bathing suit”, right?
 Well, you’re partially right.
 Any trip to the beaches of Mexico definitely has to have the sandals and the thong bikini (just kidding about the thong bikini!)

 But maybe you’re wondering how is Huatulco different from any other beach destination?
 Well don’t worry, I got you covered.
-I’ve not only lived there but I’ve been down a gazillion times so I’ve made a list for you of the absolute essentials:
+I’ve not only lived there but I’ve been down a gazillion times so I’ve made a packing list for Mexico for you of the absolute essentials:

 Is It your first time visiting Mexico?